 First, acknowledge the anxiety: “I can see that you’re struggling and I know this is hard.”

-Next, express trust in them: “And I believe that you can do this.”
+Next, express trust in them: “And I believe that you can handle this.”

 It’s important not to get pulled into an extended conversation about this.
 Calmly and consistently repeat the phrase rather than engaging with the anxiety.